SHagege/blackbox/README.md

 # Blackbox

-In the recents months we've seen some big privacy and censorship problems coming from Facebook, Twitter and alike social medias.
+There's been some big privacy and censorship problems coming from Facebook, Twitter and alike social medias.

-We can't trust those platforms anymore, as we can't be sure that what we post will stay forever or be suppressed by those corporations because they don’t like what we've said, or because someone else (e.g., the government) told them to take it down.
+You can't be sure that what you post will stay forever or be suppressed by those companies because they don’t like what you've said, or because someone else (e.g., the government) told them to take it down.
-We also see more and more individuals trying to delete social media posts because they want to cover something they said at some point in time.
+There's also more and more individuals trying to delete social media posts because they want to cover something they said at some point in time.

-Blackbox is a program that uses blockchain technology to put every single thing an individual do or say on social media on a permisionless blockchain.
+Blackbox is a program that uses blockchain technology to put everything an individual do or say on social media on a permisionless blockchain.
 Anyone can join and confirm through proof-of-work that someone said something at some point in time.
-It's censorship resistant, and act as a great surveillance tool.
+It's censorship resistant, and act as a great surveillance tool for malicious individuals.

 ## Requirements